wp-plugins/media-library-assistant/readme.txt

 All of the options/parameters documented for the `[gallery]` shortcode are supported by the `[mla_gallery]` shortcode; you can find them in the WordPress Codex.
 Most of the parameters documented for the WP_Query class are also supported; see the WordPress Codex.
 Because the `[mla_gallery]` shortcode is designed to work with Media Library items, there are some parameter differences and extensions; these are documented below.

+<h4>Gallery Display Style</h4>

+Two `[mla_gallery]` parameters provide a way to apply custom style and markup templates to your `[mla_gallery]` display.
+These parameters replace the default style and/or markup templates with templates you define on the "MLA Gallery" tab of the Settings page.
+On the "MLA Gallery" tab you can also select one of your custom templates to replace the built-in default template for all `[mla_gallery`] shortcodes the do not contain one of these parameters.

+* `mla_style`: replaces the default style template for an `[mla_gallery]` shortcode

+* `mla_markup`: replaces the default markup template for an `[mla_gallery]` shortcode

+Three `[mla_gallery]` parameters provide control over the placement, size and spacing of gallery items without requiring the use of custom Style templates.

+* `mla_float`: specifies the float attribute of the ".gallery-item" style.
+Acceptable values are "left", "none", "right"; the default value is "right" if current locale is RTL, "left" on LTR (left-to-right inline flow, e.g., English).

+* `mla_margin`: specifies the margin attribute (in percent) of the ".gallery-item" style.
+The default value is "1.5" percent.

+* `mla_itemwidth`: specifies the width attribute (in percent) of the ".gallery-item" style.
+The default value is calculated by subtracting twice the margin from 100%, then dividing by the number of gallery columns.
+For example, the default value is "32", or (100 - (2 * 1.5)) / 3.

+These parameters are only important if the gallery thumbnails are too large to fit within the width of the page on which they appear.
+For example, if you code `[mla_gallery size=full]`, the browser will automatically scale down large images to fit within the width attribute (in percent) of the ".gallery-item" style.
+The default 1.5% margin will ensure that the images do not overlap; you can increase it to add more space between the gallery items.
+You can also reduce the itemwidth parameter to increase the left and right space between the items.

 <h4>Gallery Display Content</h4>

 Three `[mla_gallery]` parameters provide an easy way to control the contents of gallery items without requiring the use of custom Markup templates.